-The MARAM Framework is structured around four conceptual 'pillars' for leaders of organisations to align their policies, procedures, practice guidance and tools.
+The MARAM Framework is structured around four conceptual pillars.
+Organisations will align their risk assessment and management policies, procedures, practice guidelines and tools with these pillars.

 Each pillar has its own objective and requirement for alignment.
 The objectives of the pillars are outlined below.